|ISO 9001:2015||ISO 9001:2008||Summary of Changes|

 A robust document control process lies at the heart of a quality management system; almost every aspect of auditing and compliance verification is determined through the scrutiny of documented evidence.

-Clause 4.2.3 tells us that an organization must control the documentation required by the quality management system and that a suitable document control procedure must be implemented to define the controls needed to; approve, review, update, identify changes, identify revision status and provide access.
+An organization must control the documentation required by the quality management system and that a suitable document control procedure must be implemented to define the controls needed to; approve, review, update, identify changes, identify revision status and provide access.
 The document control procedure must clearly define the scope, purpose, method and responsibilities required to implement these parameters.

 In order to comply with the document control clause, it is essential that all personnel understand: